-The term “zero day” can refer to either the vulnerability or an attack that occurs between the discovery of the vulnerability and the first attack.
-A zero-day flaw is one that is unknown to the party or parties responsible for patching or otherwise correcting the flaw in software, hardware, or firmware.
-Zero-day bug is referred to as one-day vulnerability once it has been made public.
+The term “zero-day” can refer to either the vulnerability or an attack that occurs between the discovery of the vulnerability and the first attack.
+A zero-day flaw is one that is unknown to the party or parties responsible for patching or otherwise correcting the flaw in the software, hardware, or firmware.
+The zero-day bug is referred to as a one-day vulnerability once it has been made public.
 Hackers can use the vulnerability to harm applications, data, additional systems, or a network until it is patched.

 An alert is announced, when a flaw grounds itself

 When someone discovers a potential security flaw in a software application, they usually alert the software business (and occasionally to the concerned authorities) so that action can be taken.
 The software company can fix the code and publish a patch or software update given enough time.
 Even if potential attackers are aware of the flaw, it may take some time for them to exploit it.
 A hacker, on the other hand, maybe the first to notice the flaw.

 Security researchers work closely with vendors, and they normally agree to keep the information of zero-day vulnerabilities under wraps for a fair amount of time before disclosing them.
 Google project zero, for example, adheres to industry standards that allow vendors up to 90 days to patch the vulnerability before the problem is publicly disclosed.
 Project zero allows only seven days for vendors to patch significant vulnerabilities before releasing them.
 If the vulnerability is being exploited, project zero may decrease the response period to less than seven days.